-Sayre Fulkerson graduated from Cornell University in 1975 with a degree in pomology (the study of fruit production) and worked at Glenora Cellars.
+Sayre Fulkerson graduated from Cornell University in 1975 with a degree in pomology (the study of fruit production) and worked at Glenora Wine Cellars.
 In 1979 he bought the Jensen Juice plant from Glenora and began selling grape juice to home winemakers.

 Sayre and his wife Nancy opened Fulkerson Winery in 1989; he now serves as Winemaker.
 They have continued to expand the farm’s grape juice production, attracting a loyal and growing following of home winemakers.

 Steven Fulkerson (b.
 1985)

 Steven Fulkerson represents the 7th generation of Fulkersons to work this land, and the 2nd to produce Seneca Lake wines.
 He graduated from Cornell University in 2007 with a degree in viticulture and oenology (grape-growing and winemaking) and has been General Manager since 2015.